robvanbakel/robvanbakel/README.md

 [Demo](https://demo.sparkscheduler.com)

 Spark aims to make it easy for employers to create and share work schedules with their employees.
-Employees will be notified when their schedule changes and will be prompted to approve the updates before they are automatically added to their phone's calendars.
+Weekly schedules can be made in the app, which are then being pushed to a calendar feed that employees can subscribe to.

 #### Related Repositories
 - [robvanbakel/spark](https://github.com/robvanbakel/spark)